No recent searches!

 • Highlights: Blooming rhododendron forests, vibrant landscapes, and excellent visibility for climbing and trekking.

-• Popular Activities: Everest Base Camp trek, Annapurna Circuit trek, Manaslu trek, peak climbing expeditions and all the adventure sport activities (wildlife, water etc).
+• Popular Activities: Everest Base Camp trek, Annapurna Circuit trek, Manaslu trek, peak climbing expeditions, and all the adventure sports activities (wildlife, water, etc).

 Summer/Monsoon Season (June to August)